dnavarrete-suse/fleet-awesome/testing-scope.md

 		- Requirements
 	- Deployment -> Is the deployment successful?
 (OK/KO)
 	- Readiness -> Is the recipe functional out of the box?
 (OK/KO)
-	- Flexibility -> Is it possible to do basic changes?
-(OK/KO)
 	- Errors -> Are there any errors present on the involved components?
 (OK/KO)